 Distance Education at IECC involves any formal approach to student learning in which the majority of instruction occurs while the instructors and learners interact synchronously or asynchronously online.
-This is done by employing technology to facilitate the educational experience.
-IECC provides academic and learning resources, student support services, and technical and administrative support for all forms of distance-delivered programs and courses.
+This is done by employing technology to assist with the educational experience.
+IECC uses the Canvas Learning Management System platform to facilitate Distance Education learning.
+Canvas is readily available through a student's MyIECC account.
+In most cases, coursework is accessible via Canvas 24/7.